 Individuals With Degrees Are Less Likely to Be Unemployed

-The U.S. Bureau of Labor Statistics (BLS) reports that those with an advanced educational credential are less likely to be unemployed.
-In 2017, unemployment levels were:
+The BLS reports that those with an advanced degree are less likely to be unemployed.
+In 2020, unemployment levels were:

 If pursuing employment in an in-demand business field is your goal, consider preparing for your future with an MBA.

-Here are a few of the wide range of job opportunities you could pursue with an MBA and the expectations for job growth in those fields in the coming years.*
+Here are five types of jobs you could pursue with an MBA and the expectations for job growth in those fields in the coming years.†

 These people plan, direct, and coordinate all the supportive services of a company.
 Although their responsibilities may vary by industry and the specific organization they work for, they’re usually in charge of maintaining the facilities and activities related to recordkeeping, mail distribution, and office upkeep.
 While the BLS states that a bachelor’s degree is the typical requirement for someone to become an administrative services manager, holding an MBA may give prospective job candidates an advantage.

-The BLS projects that employment of administrative services managers will grow 10% from 2016 to 2026, faster than the average for all occupations.
+The BLS projects that employment of administrative services managers will grow 9% from 2020 to 2030, as fast as average for all occupations.

 Also known as management consultants, people in these roles advise companies on how to improve efficiency.
 They make suggestions on how to become more profitable through reduced costs and increased revenues.
 According to the BLS, a bachelor’s degree is required to become a management analyst, but some companies prefer to hire someone who holds an MBA.

 Construction managers may work from an office or on-site as they plan, budget, oversee, and coordinate construction projects.
-Although a bachelor’s degree is considered the entry-point for these positions, candidates who hold an MBA can bring in-depth business administration study required to earn the degree.
+Although a bachelor’s degree is considered the entry-point for these positions, candidates who hold an MBA can bring in-depth business administration knowledge to the job.

-This position is expected to grow more rapidly than average, with 11% growth between 2016 and 2026, according to the BLS.
+This position is expected to grow more rapidly than average, with 11% growth projected between 2020 and 2030, according to the BLS.

 If serving your community or humanity is your goal, an MBA can prepare you to become a social and community service manager.
 This leader manages social service and community programs that assist the public.